 Corny as it may be, old car publicity reflects in some way our society, or at least our society’s sometime deluded image of itself.
-The Victor first appeared in 1957, a month before 6 European countries signed the Treaty of Rome and the same year that we, in the UK, were told that we’d never had it so good.
+The Victor first appeared in 1957, a month before 6 European countries signed the Treaty of Rome and the same year that we, in the UK, were told that we’d “never had it so good”.
 And the Victor’s advertising through the years seems to have been trying to support British Prime Minister Macmillan’s statement.

 But the original Victor wasn’t that well received and the 1961 FB reverted to a more European look.
 After all, that was the year that Britain was applying to join the Common Market.
 In its advertising we start seeing the idea that we might aim for a life outside the humdrum everyday.
 For the first time there is the recurrent theme of a lot of car advertising, the connection with aviation.
 Why shouldn’t we be getting into a helicopter or, maybe, hobnobbing with the hunting, shooting and fishing crowd?

 The 1964 FC (aka 101) made much of its curved side window glass, increasing interior space.
-Sharing much beneath the skin with its predecessor, it too was available in quasi sporty VX4/90 form – though possibly boasting about 4 cylinders and a 90 cubic inch engine was less effective than Ford just calling the warmed over Cortina ‘GT’.
+Sharing much beneath the skin with its predecessor, it too was available in quasi-sporty VX4/90 form – though possibly boasting about 4 cylinders and a 90 cubic inch engine was less effective than Ford just calling the warmed over Cortina ‘GT’.
 With the advertising, the aerospace aspirations remain but we’re now also collecting antiques and, shocking, we’re snogging our spouses, though our cosmopolitan pretensions had been slightly scuppered by France vetoing our application to the EEC.

 In late 1967, with France having vetoed Britain’s EEC membership for a second time, the FD returned to US styling themes, but fortunately at a time when that style looked rather well on a scaled-down Brit.
-The all coil suspension combined with a new OHC slant four or, even a 3.3 litre OHV six, probably offered a bit less performance and chuckability than it promised yet, at first, it appeared from its advertising that its sole purpose was for rugged blokes to throw it around quarries or deserts.
+The all coil suspension combined with a new OHC slant four or, even a 3.3 litre OHV six, probably delivered a bit less performance and chuckability than it promised yet, at first, it appeared from its advertising that its sole purpose was for rugged blokes to throw it around quarries or deserts.
 This seemed a bit out of step with the Summer of Love and the rise of feminism (where had the women drivers gone?)
 And when you saw a family, instead of fawning around the car like a totem, they looked a mite smug.

 By now Vauxhall had abandoned the three year US style model cycle, so the FE didn’t appear until 1972.
-The new Victor and the 6 cylinder Ventora were truly aspirational, in the most bulshitty sense of the world, if there is any other.
+The new Victor and the 6 cylinder Ventora were truly aspirational, in the most bullshitty sense of the world, if there is any other.
 At the end of that year, Britain was finally to join the EEC and, in preparation, the FE was even subtitled ‘The Transcontinental’.
 Gaudy paintings promised assignations in foreign countries, and it wasn’t even clear whether some of the people shown were married, at least to one another.

 Three years later, in 1975, the UK decided by a 67% referendum vote that having joined the EEC, remaining in it was, broadly, a good thing.
 Three years after that, the Victor, the last UK designed and built Vauxhall, was replaced.
-Though using a solid English-sounding name that has been, for some reason, oddly resonant in UK branding (suitcases, TV stations, Conservative Party clubs), with the introduction of the Carlton, Vauxhalls had become just lightly body-engineered, then just badge-engineered, European Opels.
+Though using a solid English-sounding name that has been, for some reason, oddly resonant in UK branding (suitcases, hotels, TV stations, cigarettes, Conservative Party clubs), with the introduction of the Carlton, Vauxhalls had become just lightly body-engineered, then just badge-engineered, European Opels.

 Did people looking at these images really see their lives and hopes depicted?
 This year has shown us that you can get people to do things that posterity might not judge to have been that wise.
 But whether those people are unknowing dupes, knowing conspirators or just mischievously living their own agendas, who knows?
 Certainly, if you replaced our social history with the images shown here, you’d think that we had always been idiots.
 But then maybe we have.